ResearchComputing/Supercomputing_Spinup/job_submission_spinup/README.md

 ## Example 3: Serial R code

-Next, we're going to submit a job that runs R on an R script.
+Next, we're going to schedule a job that runs R on an R script.
 We're not going to worry too much about the R script itself (this is a job submission tutorial after all), but if you don't use R yourself think about how your own software would be run (we'll look at other examples later too).

 This next job will run from a script that calls and runs the `R_program.R` script in the `/programs` directory.